junxit/us-congress-bills-117/metadata.md

 - 2022-03-16 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-03-16 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 4 (Roll no. 75). (text: 3/15/2022 CR H3728)
 - 2022-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 4 (Roll no. 75).(text: 3/15/2022 CR H3728)
+- 2022-03-17 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 309.